pado-labs/threshold-zk-LHE/README.md

         /// Setup the system.
         let ctx = ThresholdPKE::gen_context(total_number, threshold_number, indices.to_vec());

-        /// Node 1 generates the keypair, and uses the public to register. let (sk1, pk1) = ThresholdPKE::gen_keypair(&ctx);
+        /// Node 1 generates the keypair, and uses the public key to register. let (sk1, pk1) = ThresholdPKE::gen_keypair(&ctx);

-        /// Node 2 generates the keypair, and uses the public to register. let (sk2, pk2) = ThresholdPKE::gen_keypair(&ctx);
+        /// Node 2 generates the keypair, and uses the public key to register. let (sk2, pk2) = ThresholdPKE::gen_keypair(&ctx);

-        /// Node 3 generates the keypair, and uses the public to register. let (sk3, pk3) = ThresholdPKE::gen_keypair(&ctx);
+        /// Node 3 generates the keypair, and uses the public key to register. let (sk3, pk3) = ThresholdPKE::gen_keypair(&ctx);

         /// The buyer generates the keypair